mudge/homer/README.md

 ### Running on a Pi-Hole

-To use Homer to encrypt your DNS requests on a Pi-Hole, download and install the latest [release](https://github.com/mudge/homer/releases) on your Pi-Hole:
+To use Homer to encrypt your DNS requests on a Pi-Hole, download and install the latest [release](https://github.com/mudge/homer/releases):

 ```console
 pi@raspberrypi:~ $ wget https://github.com/mudge/homer/releases/download/v0.2.0/homer-v0.2.0-arm-unknown-linux-gnueabihf.tar.gz